 Take a break from your regular exercise routine to give your sciatic nerve a break.

-If you simply must exercise, try non-impact exercises of the upper body, like resistive exercise band exercise or exercise ball exercises.
+If you simply must exercise, try non-impact exercises of the upper body.
 Swimming may be a helpful alternative to your regular routine as well.

 Chill out.
 Ice will be your best friend when you are suffering from sciatica.
 Placing a cold pack or ice pack on the lower spine, tailbone and/or buttock for 20 minutes once every 2-3 hours will help reduce swelling and also reduce pain.

 It is important to use ice exclusively at the onset of sciatica, as it has been found to decrease the length of time needed for healing.